-Asthma varies from patient to patient in terms of symptoms and severity and tends to be very episodic.
+Asthma varies from patient to patient in terms of symptoms and severity and tends to be episodic.
 Patients who feel their daily life is unaffected by asthma are less likely to adhere.
 Some non-adherent patients even have doubts about the accuracy of their asthma diagnosis due to the absence of symptoms in day-to-day life.

 There are also medication-related barriers to asthma adherence.
-Difficulties with inhaler devices, complex dosing regimens, and perceived side effects can lead to non-adherent behavior in asthma patients.
+Difficulties with inhaler devices, complex dosing regimens, and perceived side effects can lead to non-adherent behavior in patients.
 Some inhalers are not very user-friendly, making it difficult for patients to discern whether they used their inhalers correctly and received the full dose of the inhaled medication.

 Behavioral barriers exist as well.
 For example, forgetfulness and unwillingness both impact medication adherence.
 Some patients have trouble incorporating asthma medications into their routine due to memory—especially when prescribed more complex, multi-dose drug regimens.
 Unwillingness can stem from many sources, including denial, depression, and concerns about stigma.

 Once you understand the factors influencing asthma non-adherence, you can take steps to prevent it from occurring.
 Here’s how:

 Regimen complexity is commonly seen in conditions with long-term medication therapy, such as asthma.
 Complex asthma medication regimens can impede proper adherence, even in the most disciplined patients.
 When possible, simplifying medication regimens with once-daily dosing can improve adherence in patients with asthma.

 Health literacy, patient education, and prescribing instructions all play a role in asthma medication adherence.
 Individuals taking medications need to know what disease they’re treating, why they’re treating it, how to properly adhere, and the potential consequences of non-adherence.
 The same is true for patients with asthma.